zpaolo11x/Arcadeflow/README.md

 - 'Reset all options' : Restore default settings for all layout options, erase sorting options, language options and thumbnail options

 ## Previous versions history #

+*v13.9*

+- Added support for new AM+ display loading
+- Category collection not shown if there's only one display
+- Added an option to make AF compatible with master romlist setups
+- Reorganised options menu main page
+- Fixed issue when snaps are not defined

 *v13.8*